medly/configs/README.md

 [![GitHub](https://img.shields.io/github/license/medly/medly-components)](https://github.com/medly/medly-components/blob/master/LICENSE)
 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)

-Medly configs contains common configurations that you can use across your project to have a single style configuration across all your projects.
+The Config library contains common configurations that you can use across your project to have a single style configuration across all your projects.

 ## Goal